KERNAMON/baseline-css/README.md

 LEGAL DISCLAIMER:

-The MIT license of normalize.css is compatible with our AGPLv3-licensed KERNAMON CMS & WorkStation.
-We just need to ensure proper attribution for the MIT-licensed file and remember that the overall distribution will still need to meet AGPLv3 requirements.
+The MIT license of normalize.css is compatible with our AGPLv3-licensed KERNAMON WorkStation.
+We only need to ensure proper attribution for the MIT-licensed file and remember that the overall distribution will still need to meet AGPLv3 requirements.